CESNET/cesnet-openidconnect/README.md

       'display-name-claim' => 'given_name',
       // defines the claim which holds the picture of the user - must be a URL 'picture-claim' => 'picture',
+      // useful for cases when userid claim is user@domain and domain is always the same 'strip-userid-domain' => false,
       // defines a list of groups to which the newly created user will be added automatically 'groups' => ['admin', 'guests', 'employees'],
     ]